Quantum Correlations in the Minimal Scenario: Proofs

 Self-duality is a special feature of the pair $\Qm,\Qm^\circ$.
 It is {\it not} the kind of property that tends to hold for any sufficiently simple case.
 Indeed, in one dimension smaller, the elliptope $\mathcal{E}^3$ (see \reff{fig:elliptope}) is not self-dual: It has extreme points with a pointed normal cone, which translate to flat faces in $(\mathcal{E}^3)\polar$.
 But $\mathcal{E}^3$ has no such faces, and hence is not self-dual.
 For an illustration of this phenomenon see \cite[Figure 5.2]{Blekherman}.

 With the boundary information obtained so far one could try to derive self-duality extreme point by extreme point.
 We take a more global approach based on the duality of the semidefinite matrices $C$ and $F$, and their representations as Gram matrices.
-We begin with the characterization of the $F$ matrices.

-\begin{proof}[of~\autoref{prop:dualMatComp}] The primal/dual characterization of spectrahedral shadows described briefly before the statement of \reff{prop:dualMatComp} is a standard result, so we omit its proof and are left with the additional property $p_1+p_2=p_3+p_4$.
+We begin with the characterization of the $F$ matrices. \begin{proof}[of~\autoref{prop:dualMatComp}] The primal/dual characterization of spectrahedral shadows described briefly before the statement of \reff{prop:dualMatComp} is a standard result, so we omit its proof and are left with the additional property $p_1+p_2=p_3+p_4$ (necessarily $=1$).
 We can take $p_1+p_2$ and $p_3+p_4$ both non-zero, since otherwise we have the trivial case $f=0$, $F=\frac12\idty$.
+Indeed, if $p_1+p_2=0$ then since $p_1,p_2\geq0$ it must be that $p_1=p_2=0$.
+Now analyze the positivity of the $2\times2$ minor containing $f_{11}$ to get $f_{11}=0$ and likewise for all $f_{ij}$.
+(The reader might be tempted to conclude $F=0_{2\times2}\oplus\idty_{2\times2}$, but this will not achieve what we want.)
+Forgetting what we have just argued, given $f=0$ there is clearly a completion $F=\frac12\idty$ that has the property $p_1+p_2=p_3+p_4=1$.

 Now observe that $F'=\Lambda F\Lambda$, where $\Lambda$ is the diagonal matrix with diagonal $(\lambda,\lambda,\lambda^{-1},\lambda^{-1})$ is also positive, and has the same off-diagonal block $f_{ij}$.
 The diagonal is changed to $(p'_1,p'_2,p'_3,p'_4)=(\lambda^2 p_1,\lambda^2 p_2,\lambda^{-2}p_3,\lambda^{-2}p_4)$.
 In order to satisfy the sum constraint we need $\lambda^2=(p_3+p_4)/(p_1+p_2)$.
 Then $(F+F')/2$ is the desired extension with $p_1+p_2=p_3+p_4$.
 This is different from $F$, if $\lambda^2\neq1$.